kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 # Parallel Circuit Elements

 You are now familiar with the relationships among current, voltage and resistance for a single resistor, and with the way resistors behave when you connect them in series.
-In a parallel configuration we have two or more elements connected to each other at both ends.
-[Fi](#Fi-3parallelSetup), in [Ex](#Ex-parallel), shows three resistors in a parallel configuration.
+In a parallel configuration we have two or more elements connected to each other at both ends. [](#Figure-3parallelSetup), in [Ex](#Ex-parallel), shows three resistors in a parallel configuration.
 Note that in circuits, any points connected by a wire are considered to be the same point.
 (That is, since they are connected by a wire, they are at the same potential.)
 Thus, for resistors in parallel, Ohm’s law applies to each resistor individually.
 Therefore, the current through each resistor is inversely proportional to its resistance.
 The total current flowing in the circuit is the sum of the currents flowing through the individual resistors.

 **For resistors connected in parallel, the voltage across each resistor is the same.
 The current through each resistor is inversely proportional to its resistance.**

-:::::: Exercise parallel
+::::::Activity parallel
-1. Examine the circuit shown in [Fi](#Fi-2parallelSetup).
+1. Examine the circuit shown in [](#Figure-2parallelSetup).
 Two resistors of resistance **R** $=2,200\ \Omega$, connected in parallel, are connected in series with the ammeter and the 0–20-volt power supply.
 The voltmeter is connected across the resistors to measure the voltage drop.
 The ammeter is in series with the circuit and measures total current in the circuit.

 In this circuit, the resistors sit next to each other with common points at each end.
 This provides two separate paths for current to flow.
 The voltage across each resistor is the same, but the current is split between them.